 Discontinuing Medications

-Treatment withdrawl.
+Treatment Withdrawal

 The most recent studies indicate that immunosuppression medication should not be stopped before three years of treatment, and the two most recent years should show excellent inflammation control.
-Repeat liver biopsy is not always mandatory, but it has been suggested before treatment withdrawl by the most recent American Association for the Study of Liver Diseases’ AIH diagnosis and management guidelines.
+Repeat liver biopsy is not always mandatory, but it has been suggested before treatment withdrawal by the most recent American Association for the Study of Liver Diseases’ AIH diagnosis and management guidelines.

 After stopping medication, abnormal liver tests can reoccur without symptoms.
 Restarting therapy will rapidly improve liver numbers in most patients.
 The first year is the most important for relapse because 50% of relapses will occur within three months of stopping therapy.
 After the first year of stopping treatment, the risk of relapse is about 3% per year over three years.